 Mar 13, 2019 · 6 min read

 Every woman with a menstrual cycle has a unique experience around their period, and let’s be real: none of them are fun.
-Between cramps, PMS, acne, and feeling as bloated as a beached whale, sometimes it seems like women get to have all the fun. 🙄 Period pimples are a common part of the package — studies have shown that at least 65% of women get pimples around their period, often around the week before it starts.
+Bloating, cramps, headaches, PMS, and period pimples are a common part of the package.
+Studies have shown that at least 65% of women get pimples around their period, often around the week before it starts.

 Not-so-fun fact: adult acne is much more prevalent among women than men.
 A study conducted by the Department of Dermatology at Harvard Medical School found that “45% of women aged 21–30, 26% aged 31–40, and 12% aged 41–50 had clinical acne.”
 Another study showed that women were more likely to have acne than men after their teen years.
 It hardly seems fair on top of premenstrual symptoms, right?
 (Hey, at least we’re getting a period emoji in 2019 to show solidarity.)

 We know that breaking out in hormonal acne on top of all the other period symptoms is frustrating to say the least, but it’s not hopeless!
 You have more control over your hormones than you may realize, such as by controlling your diet and reducing stress, for a couple of examples.
 Even better: the right skincare routine and a custom formula of active ingredients can work wonders to help prevent period acne and get rid of any zits that might pop up.
 The ingredients in your custom Curology formula are designed to keep your skin’s natural processes in tip-top shape, so those natural hormonal changes won’t throw off the works!